JennyAmy/UssdAppSimulation/README.md

 # UssdAppSimulation
-An attempt at creating a USSD App for selected Nigerian Banks
+An attempt at creating a USSD Application for selected Nigerian Banks